Chart Color Schemes

 Employment conditions in Viewbank demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Viewbank has an educated workforce with strong representation in professional services.
-Its unemployment rate is 2.3% as of September 2025, below Greater Melbourne's 4.7%.
+Viewbank has a highly educated workforce with strong representation in professional services.
+The unemployment rate is 2.3%, lower than Greater Melbourne's 4.7%.
+Employment stability was maintained over the past year.

 Frequently Asked Questions - Employment